inuwamuhd078/Muhammed-Inuwa/README.md

 # Muhammed-Inuwa
-this repository is an introduction to who is Muhammed Inuwa  and what y'all will be expecting
+this repository is an introduction to who is Muhammed Inuwa  and what y'all will be expecting.
+**#my first repo2**